developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-9/download/index.md

  * **TC75x**
  * **WT6000**

-**To install EKB 1.8 on a device listed above**:
+**To install EKB 1.9 on a device listed above**:

 1. Visit the [LifeGuard download page](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html).
-2. Identify and download the appropriate patch for the device and OS.
+2. Identify and download the appropriate patch for the device and its OS.
 3. Apply the patch using instructions that accompany the download.

 -----